evocn/lambda/content/ideas.md

+Faisal

 Tortoise-shell shield.
 Gemstones set in swords change their properties.

+# The Keystone
+The old Kings of Myelar wore crowns made by the gods.
+The Crowns of Light.

+It is said that the old kings of Myelar brought enemies to their cause.
+They were invincible.
+In times of darkness, the kings provided for all their subjects, and kept the darkness at bay.

 # Ideals
 An episodic, personal samurai tale about wanderers getting mixed up with local troubles.